-The objectives of the Permanency Support Program are to:
+The objectives of PSP are to:

-- invest in higher quality support and provide more targeted and therapeutic support to address individual needs
+- invest in higher quality support and provide more targeted and therapeutic support to address individual needs.

-Appendices to the Program Description:
+Appendices to the program description include:

 - Appendix 1 - Acronyms and Glossary